AmitThakkar/Product-Serverless-API/README.md

 That it.

 > Take rest and watch logs.
-This process is completely transparent so whatever `deploy.sh` and `cloudformation` will do will put into logs on console.
+This process is completely transparent so whatever `deploy.sh` and `cloudformation` will do will put into logs on the console.

 PS: If you get any error regarding access, please check your IAM policies.

 ## How To Test?

-Login into AWS Console, go to API Gateway service and you will find all the apis in **London** region under ProductionAPI.
+Login into AWS Console, go to the API Gateway service and you will find all the APIs in **London** region under ProductionAPI.

 > If you find any challenge/issue please let me know at vigildbest@gmail.com.

 ### TODO: Improvement
-1. AWS Lambda role access policies can be improve.
+1. AWS Lambda role access policies can be improved.
 2. DLQ Implementation for Lambda.
 3. Encryption for source code.
 4. DynamoDB Global Secondary Indexes should be implemented.